-Current math-solving approaches revolve around supervised fine-tuning methods and chain-of-thought (CoT) annotations.
-With this approach, a math problem is solved straightforwardly, which may result in a model that doesn't generalize well.
+Current math-solving approaches revolve around supervised fine-tuning (SFT) methods and chain-of-thought (CoT) annotations, which often result in a model that doesn't generalize well.
 This happens because there is one CoT annotation for each question in the training data, while very often, there are several CoT annotations for the same questions.

-To address this issue and offer a more versatile way to solve advanced reasoning problems, reinforced fine-tuning (ReFT) has come into play.
+To address this issue and offer a more versatile way to solve advanced reasoning problems, ByteDance scientists came up with reinforced fine-tuning (ReFT) in January 2024.

 Reinforced fine-tuning (ReFT) starts with supervised fine-tuning (SFT), typically lasting one or two cycles.
 During this phase, the model gains an essential capability to solve mathematical problems correctly.
 Following this, ReFT takes the model's training to the next level by employing a reinforcement learning (RL) algorithm using methods like proximal policy optimization (PPO).
 This advanced stage allows the model to explore and learn from various correct solutions and reasoning methods.